maxboro/guesser-game/README.md

 Logging is enabled
 Safe logging mode
-write you guess: 2
-Nope.
-This is not a 2
 write you guess: 1
 Nope.
 This is not a 1
-write you guess: 4
+write you guess: 2
-Nope.
-This is not a 4
-No more lives
+You guessed!
+Game over.
 End of game loop
 Wanna rerun? y / n: n
 Ok, no rerun for you
+Reminds are disabled
 End
 ```